-- (1) Subject to paragraph (2), a third party shall, no later than 15 working days after the day the poll is held, deliver to the Greffier a written declaration of - - (a) the third party's election expenses, itemising the amounts expended (whether direct or notional) and the goods and services on which they are expended; and - (b) the donations that the third party has received, specifying - (i) in relation to each donation of, or having a value of, more than £100, the name of the donor, the amount or value of the donation, and whether the donation is of - - (A) money, - (B) a loan of money, - (C) goods or the use of goods, or - (D) services, - (ii) the sum of the anonymous donations received, and sent to the Treasurer of the States, by the third party.
+- Subject to paragraph (2), a third party shall, no later than 15 working days after the day the poll is held, deliver to the Greffier a written declaration of - - (a) the third party's election expenses, itemising the amounts expended (whether direct or notional) and the goods and services on which they are expended; and - (b) the donations that the third party has received, specifying -

-- (2) Paragraph (1) shall not apply to a third party whose election expenses for the election are less than £550. - (3) The donations made by a donor to the third party shall, for the purposes of paragraph (1)(b)(i), be aggregated. - (4) The declaration required by paragraph (1) shall be - (a) made using a form supplied by the Greffier; - (b) include a statement by the third party that, to the best of the third party's knowledge, information and belief, the information contained in it is true, complete and correct; and - (c) signed by the third party. - (5) If, having made a declaration, a third party becomes aware of any variation in or addition to the information required to be declared, the third party shall, as soon as possible and, in any event, no later than 10 working days after becoming so aware, deliver to the Greffier a further written declaration of the variation or addition. - (6) A declaration delivered under paragraph (5) shall include a statement conforming to paragraph (4)(b) and be signed by the third party. - (7) If a third party is 2 or more persons acting together, any declaration required by this Regulation shall be made jointly by those persons and signed by each of them. - (8) A third party who fails, without reasonable excuse, to deliver a declaration, or further declaration, in accordance with this Regulation is guilty of an offence and liable to a fine. - (9) A third party who delivers a declaration, or a further declaration, under this Regulation, knowing or believing it to be false in a material particular, is guilty of an offence and liable to a fine.
+- (i) in relation to each donation of, or having a value of, more than £120, the name of the donor, the amount or value of the donation, and whether the donation is of - (A) money, - (B) a loan of money, - (C) goods or the use of goods, or - (D) services, - (ii) the sum of the anonymous donations received, and sent to the Treasurer of the States, by the third party. - (2) Paragraph (1) shall not apply to a third party whose election expenses for the election are less than £600. - (3) The donations made by a donor to the third party shall, for the purposes of paragraph (1)(b)(i), be aggregated. - (4) The declaration required by paragraph (1) shall be - (a) made using a form supplied by the Greffier; - (b) include a statement by the third party that, to the best of the third party's knowledge, information and belief, the information contained in it is true, complete and correct; and - (c) signed by the third party. - (5) If, having made a declaration, a third party becomes aware of any variation in or addition to the information required to be declared, the third party shall, as soon as possible and, in any event, no later than 10 working days after becoming so aware, deliver to the Greffier a further written declaration of the variation or addition. - (6) A declaration delivered under paragraph (5) shall include a statement conforming to paragraph (4)(b) and be signed by the third party. - (7) If a third party is 2 or more persons acting together, any declaration required by this Article shall be made jointly by those persons and signed by each of them. - (8) A third party who fails to deliver a declaration, or further declaration, in accordance with this Article is guilty of an offence and liable to a fine. - (9) A third party who delivers a declaration, or a further declaration, under this Article, knowing or believing it to be false in a material particular, is guilty of an offence and liable to a fine. - (10) The States may by Regulations amend - (a) the period of time expressed in paragraph (1); - (b) the monetary amount in paragraph (1)(b)(i); - (c) the monetary amount in paragraph (2); - (d) the period of time expressed in paragraph (5).

-13 Verification of expenses
+Verification of expenses 13

-- (1) The Greffier may request, in writing, a third party to produce invoices, receipts and other proof of the third party's election expenses. - (2) A third party shall comply with a request made under paragraph (1) within 15 working days of it being made. - (3) A third party who fails, without reasonable excuse, to comply with paragraph (2) is guilty of an offence and liable to a fine.
+- (1) The Greffier may request, in writing, a third party to produce invoices, receipts and other proof of the third party's election expenses. - (2) A third party shall comply with a request made under paragraph (1) within 15 working days of it being made. - (3) A third party who fails to comply with paragraph (2) is guilty of an offence and liable to a fine.